mattmassicotte/XCLint/README.md

 # Other rules make sense for all projects by default.
 You must opt-out of those.
 disabled_rules:
-  - build_files_ordered. # checks that the ordering of techincally-unordered collections Xcode writes out is preserved
+  - build_files_ordered # checks that the ordering of techincally-unordered collections Xcode writes out is preserved
 ```

 ## Alternatives